 Killbear Provincial Park Hiking Trails

 The rolling landscape of Killbear Provincial Park makes for some stunning hiking trails.
 Although the park is relatively small, there are three excellent hiking trails in Killbear Park.
+If you’re new to family hiking, you can check out my tips for hiking with kids here.

 Lighthouse Point Hike